By Euro Weekly News Media •

 Trademarks protect the ‘name’ of the company and ensure that some newbie in the iGaming industry does not sell a half-decent slot claiming that it is created by Microgaming and Playtech.
 But this is only the tip of the iceberg.
 In the game industry, the same game can be associated with dozens of trademarks involved in the creation process.

 What is different about copyrights compared to other property rights is that it is not necessary (although advisable) to register them.
-When an organization, for example, a video game company, creates content, copyright is what prevents others from generating value from it.
+When an organisation, for example, a video game company, creates content, copyright is what prevents others from generating value from it.
 While it takes an entire team of different professionals to create a game, it is usually the company that owns the right to it.
+That being said, there is still a controversy over the ownership of in-game assets, whether it’s the players or the company.
+Take the game RuneScape as an example, it is hard to determine whether an OSRS account with millions of OSRS GP and rare items – which could worth thousands of euros – belongs to the player who spent hours and hours of grinding, or Jagex, the company who spent the time and resources to develop and maintain the game.

 What do copyrights protect?
 According to the European IP Helpdesk, in the gaming industry, copyright covers source code, characters, choreographies, buildings, maps, conceptual art, box design, soundtrack and sound effects, and script, dialogue, and the storyline.